thetatech-com/thetatech-www/replit.md

 - **Service Worker**: Offline capability and caching strategy
 - **Web App Manifest**: Native app-like experience on mobile devices
 - **Installation prompts**: PWA installation detection and prompts

+# Environment Variables

+The project uses environment variables for configuration.
+Make sure to set the following variables in your Replit environment or `.env` files as needed:

+- `DATABASE_URL` — PostgreSQL connection string (Neon or local)
+- `STRIPE_SECRET_KEY` — Stripe API secret key
+- `STRIPE_WEBHOOK_SECRET` — Stripe webhook signing secret
+- `PORT` — Port for the backend server (default: 3000)
+- `NODE_ENV` — Set to `development` or `production`

+Refer to the README or deployment docs for more details.